gear-foundation/gear-wiki/docs/examples/Gaming/battleship.md

 ## Gaming sessions
 To further enhance the gaming experience and make it more user-friendly, the introduction of gaming sessions offers a significant improvement.
 Players now have the option to create a trusted game session, during which they are not required to sign every transaction individually.
 This trusted session creates a new temporary private key, valid for a specific time window, which empowers the temporary account to sign and send specific transactions on behalf of the player.

-These sessions allow users to establish predefined rules for interacting with a Dapp, offering the flexibility for unrestricted usage within these guidelines, eliminating the need to authorize each transaction separately.This approach not only facilitates a seamless Dapp experience but also ensures the security of assets, as users can specify the permissible actions for the Dapp.
+These sessions allow users to establish predefined rules for interacting with a Dapp, offering the flexibility for unrestricted usage within these guidelines, eliminating the need to authorize each transaction separately.
+This approach not only facilitates a seamless Dapp experience but also ensures the security of assets, as users can specify the permissible actions for the Dapp.

 At the session's conclusion, whether it's the end of the indicated window or when the user decides to terminate it, the temporary key becomes obsolete and is discarded.